Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 - the search over the column `coinbase_data_hex` is done by the operator `^`, you can also use `~` for `coinbase_data_bin` (however, the field `coinbase_data_bin` will not be shown anyway)
 - (\*) - only for Bitcoin and Litecoin (SegWit data)
 - (\*\*) - only for Dogecoin
+- (\*\*\*) - only for Dash
 - the default sorting - id DESC

-#### <a name="link_bitcointransactions"></a> bitcoin/transactions, bitcoin/mempool/transactions, bitcoin-cash/transactions, bitcoin-cash/mempool/transactions, litecoin/transactions, litecoin/mempool/transactions, dogecoin/transactions, dogecoin/mempool/transactions
+#### <a name="link_bitcointransactions"></a> bitcoin/transactions, bitcoin/mempool/transactions, bitcoin-cash/transactions, bitcoin-cash/mempool/transactions, litecoin/transactions, litecoin/mempool/transactions, dogecoin/transactions, dogecoin/mempool/transactions, dash/transactions, dash/mempool/transactions

 E.g. `https://api.blockchair.com/dogecoin/mempool/transactions`